keegan-a/ChatGPT/README.md

 - Open the **Spending Mapper** from Start → Data tools to paste plain-text statements or upload one or more screenshots and/or bank-statement PDFs.
 - Manual lines work best in the format `Category - Amount - cadence`.
 Supported cadences include daily, weekly, monthly, biweekly (converted to weekly), and yearly (converted to monthly).
 - To try AI assistance, paste (or restore) an OpenAI API key, load your files, fine-tune the **Analysis focus** field if you want extra guidance, and click **Analyze with AI**.
-You can optionally enable **Remember this key on this device** to keep the key in local storage for future sessions—use the **Forget saved key** button to clear it at any time.
+When you enable **Remember this key on this device**, add a passphrase so the key is encrypted locally; use **Unlock saved key** with the same passphrase or **Forget saved key** to remove it.
+- Pick the GPT model that suits your needs (for example GPT-4o for the richest analysis or GPT-4o mini for faster iterations) from the mapper panel or Start menu.
 - The default prompt now asks the model to read every transaction, call out subscriptions like Adobe Creative Cloud by name, and infer cadence from how often a merchant appears.
 Add your own instructions in the field to emphasize edge cases or budgeting priorities.
 - The analyzer can ingest multiple files at once.
 Images are sent directly to OpenAI, while PDFs are text-parsed locally via [pdf.js](https://mozilla.github.io/pdf.js/) before the excerpts are included in the request.
 A live internet connection is required for both the pdf.js loader and the OpenAI request; if either step fails you can still use manual entry.
 - Map detected entries to existing categories or create new ones, then apply them individually or all at once.

+### Financial journal & accountability

+- Open the **Financial Journal** window to log daily victories, impulse purchases, or reflections.
+Switch between daily, weekly, and monthly scopes and click any calendar day to focus it.
+- Journal entries autosave alongside your budget and appear in the right-hand list for quick editing or deletion.
+- The AI mapper and co-pilot automatically consider recent journal entries, helping the model distinguish recurring habits from one-off events when it suggests budget tweaks.

 ### AI Budget Co-Pilot